 The Game Room is located across from the Community Center's main desk.
 It is a place where residents can play pool and ping pong.
-During hours of operation, residents may borrow equipment (with their Cal State LA ID card) for the game they wish to play for an hour at a time.
-The Game Room is only meant for housing residents.
-The Game Room hours of operation are as follows: Monday-Friday 9 a.m.-10 p.m.; weekends 1 p.m.-10 p.m.
+During hours of operation, residents may borrow equipment (with their One Card) for the game they wish to play for an hour at a time.
+The Game Room is only meant for Housing residents.
+The Game Room hours of operation are as follows: 1 p.m.-10 p.m. daily.

-Courtesy Keys & Lockouts
+Courtesy Keys and Lockouts

-As a courtesy, the Office of Housing and Residence Life provides access to residents locked out of their room/ apartment or bedroom.
+As a courtesy, the Office of Housing and Residence Life provides access to residents locked out of their room/apartment or bedroom.
 This courtesy, however, should be requested infrequently and not to be used instead of reporting lost keys/One Card to avoid charges, or because residents have loaned out their keys/One Card.
 More than three lockouts in an academic year may result in disciplinary action and charges (see full policy under "Facilities/Recreation/Grounds Use" Section 3).
 Please note that this courtesy shall not be provided to individuals trying to gain access to an apartment or bedroom to which they are not assigned.
 Be prepared to provide valid photo identification when requesting assistance with a lockout.

 More than three lockouts in an academic year may result in disciplinary action and the following charges: up to three lockouts = no charge; four lockouts = \$10 (plus a Letter of Formal Warning from a Housing Conduct Officer); five lockouts = \$20; six lockouts = \$30.
+Upon the seventh lockout, fines double for each subsequent lockout.
 A resident's seventh lockout will result in a conduct meeting and could result in a restitution sanction.
 More than 7 lockouts will result in another conduct meeting that could result in more sanctions that could include License Agreement Termination and removal from Housing until the end of the academic year.

-Apartment Lockouts
+Lockouts

-If you are locked out of your apartment or bedroom during business hours, you may go to the Satellite Housing and Residence Life Office located in Phase II to request a courtesy key that must be returned within 15 minutes.
-Failure to return a key, or loss of a key, will result in a lock change fee being added to your student account.
+If you are locked out of your apartment or bedroom during business hours, you may go to the Housing and Residence Life Office (located in the first floor of Tower 2 in South Village, or in Phase II for apartments) to request a courtesy key or temporary key card that must be returned within 15 minutes.
+Failure to return a key or temporary key card, or loss of a key, will result in a lock change or replacement fee being added to your student account.